junxit/us-congress-bills-112/metadata.md

 - 2011-02-09 — Introduced in House
 - 2011-02-09 — Introduced in House
 - 2011-02-09 — Referred to the House Committee on Energy and Commerce.
+- 2011-02-10 — Referred to the Subcommittee on Health.
+- 2011-02-11 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2011-02-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-02-15 — Committee Consideration and Mark-up Session Held.
+- 2011-02-15 — Ordered to be Reported by Voice Vote.
+- 2011-03-02 — Placed on the Union Calendar, Calendar No. 12.
+- 2011-03-02 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+112-24.
+- 2011-03-02 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+112-24.